+'''

-Enterprise AP(config)#no snmp-server trap dot11StationAssociation Enterprise AP(config)# snmp-server engine-id engine-id - Enter engine-id in hexadecimal (5-32 characters).
+Enterprise AP(config)#no snmp-server trap dotl1StationAssociation Enterprise AP(config)#

+'''

+snmp-server engine-id

 This command is used for SNMP v3.
 It is used to uniquely identify the access point among all access points in the network.
 Use the no form to delete the engine ID.